exodusdb/pgexodus/README.md

 * exodus.extract_datetime
 * exodus.count

-In order to do things like sort and select (filter) on various types of information.
+to sort and select (filter) correctly depending on the data type.

 ```
 select invoices with amount > 1000.00 by date by time